 This is also one of the reasons that Himalayan cats are calmer than some other breeds—they simply can’t breathe as easily when they have to exert themselves.
 Himalayans prefer cooler temperatures, and if you live in a hot or humid climate, they will need air conditioning in order to stay comfortable.

 Temperament & Intelligence of the Himalayan

 Himalayan cats are well known for their sweet and gentle temperaments.
 They will be quite happy sitting on your lap and getting plenty of attention, but they are equally happy to entertain themselves if you need to go out for the day.
 They can be a little stand-offish with strangers, reserving their true affection for close members of their families.

-Himalayans aren’t great jumpers, so you won’t come home to find their pawprints on the kitchen counters or over the top of your highest pieces of furniture.
+Himalayans aren’t great jumpers, and you won’t come home to find their pawprints on the kitchen counters or on the top of your highest pieces of furniture.
 The couch is about as high as a Himalayan is willing to jump!

 Are These Cats Good for Families? 👪

 Himalayan cats can make wonderful family pets, but they prefer a quieter household.
 The hustle and bustle of a noisy and full house are likely to be slightly too stressful for a laidback Himalayan, especially if it means their nap time will be disturbed!